sirixdb/sirixdb.github.io/docs/dom-alike-api.md

 }
 ```

-Maven artifacts are deployed to the central maven repository (however please use the SNAPSHOT-variants as of now).
-Currently the following artifacts are available.
+Maven artifacts are deployed to the central maven repository (however, please use the SNAPSHOT-variants as of now).
+Currently, the following artifacts are available.
 Make sure that snapshots are getting updated with newer versions in your IDE.

 XQuery project: